C2SM/zonda-request/.github/ISSUE_TEMPLATE/data-request.md

 ---
-name: Data Request
+name: ICON External Parameter Request
-about: Use this template to submit a request for data processing
+about: Use this template to submit a request for an ICON grid and external parameters
 labels: data request

 ---

-# Zephyr Data Request
+# ICON External Parameter Request

 ## Instructions